TheSchnappi/articy2renpy/README.md

 ## Basic Setup:

 1. You need a Python 3 environment for this script to run
-2. The converter needs an articy:draft exported JSON file, so export your project into JSON and safe it in the same directory as the script.
+2. The converter needs an articy:draft exported JSON file.
-3. Copy the config_example.ini into config.ini
+3. Copy/rename the config_example.ini to config.ini
-3. Edit your config.ini configuration file to find your exported JSON file and the target directory in which you want to save the converted rpy script files.
+3. Edit your config.ini configuration file to target your exported JSON file and the directory in which you want to save the converted rpy script files.
 4. Run the script

 ## Configuration file options

 - `json_file` - The path to your articy:draft JSON file that you want to convert.
 - `export_path` - The path in which your converted rpy files should be placed.
 - `file_name_prefix` - A prefix for exported files.
-If empty, no prefix will be created.
+If empty, no prefix will be added.
 - `global_var_prefix` - The articy:draft variable set with the name of this key will be converted to global space in Ren'Py (GlobalVar.my_var -> my_var)
 - `entity_features` - The list of Entities that the converter picks up for matching Entities and DialogueFragments.
 If you created your own entity features simply add them to the list, seperated by `;`